 If you've never been to a Frederick Keys game at Harry Grove Stadium, you might have a few common misconceptions about the experience.
 You might think the only reason to buy a ticket is to watch baseball.
 You might think Nymeo Field is just another ballpark.
-You might not realize how much fun a trip to see this minor league team can be.
+You might not realize how much fun a trip to see this MBA draft league team can be.
 Here are 5 best things about a Frederick Keys game!

 Like any good mascot, Keyote is out at every game cheering on his favorite people.
 You can find him shaking his giant car keys, leading games between innings, and lending his hat to unsuspecting children.